Simulation of interaction-induced chiral topological dynamics on a digital quantum computer

 \textit{Acknowledgements.}---J.M.K. and T.T. thank Wei En Ng and Yong Han Phee of the National University of Singapore for discussions on the quantum simulation implementation.
+This work is supported by the Singapore National Research Foundation grant award no. NRF2021-QEP2-02-P09.
 The authors acknowledge the use of IBM Quantum services for this work.
 The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.